 The 2019 conference archives are available here.

 IFLA ILDS Conference: Every two years the Document Delivery and Resource Sharing section of IFLA holds a conference in different locations across the world.
 Each conference has a unique theme, and invites speakers to share their research related to resource sharing.
-The last conference, held in Prague, was live-streamed and recorded for those who couldn't attend.
-The videos of each session are available on a Youtube playlist.
-The conference proceedings and full-text copies of presentations and papers are also available online.
+The 2022 conference, held in Qatar, includes recordings of sessions for those unable to attend.
+Session videos can be found here.

 Southeastern Library Resources Council: Southeastern regularly hosts Resource Sharing Special Interest Group meetings (SIG).
 SIG meetings are free events, usually lasting three hours, where ILL practitioners from libraries of all types can meet to exchange ideas and stay informed.
 Meeting minutes are recorded and can be viewed here: http://libguides.senylrc.org/SIGs/ResourceSharing.

 We host other events that are useful to ILL and Resource Sharing professionals.
 All upcoming events and SIG meetings can be viewed on our calendar of upcoming events.